 Citations are publications that use Tocris products.

 Currently there are no citations for PFK 15.
 Do you know of a great paper that uses PFK 15 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area